solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

 4) What methods can be used to ensure the best performance when querying data?

-   The [Intelligent Query Processing](https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing?view=sql-server-ver15) (QP) features of SQL Server 2019 and Azure SQL Database can be sued to improve the performance of existing workloads with minimal work.
+   The [Intelligent Query Processing](https://docs.microsoft.com/en-us/sql/relational-databases/performance/intelligent-query-processing?view=sql-server-ver15) (QP) features of SQL Server 2019, coupled with Automatic Plan Correction, can be used to improve the performance of existing workloads with minimal work.
 The key to enabling these features in SQL Server 2019 is to set the [database compatibility level](https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-ver15) to `150`.

    In addition, you can take advantage of the distributed architecture of SQL Server 2019 BDC to increase performance where needed.
 Each component can be scaled out separately to improve performance where needed, such as the SQL Server Master Instance, Compute Pool, Data Pool, and Storage Pool.
 Each are contained within Kubernetes nodes that contain pods that can be increased in number to add more resources to the instances contained within.
 Performance of PolyBase queries can be boosted further by distributing the cross-partition aggregation and shuffling of the filtered query results to the Compute Pools that are comprised of multiple SQL Server instances that work together.